 With so much uncertainty about the law and rights of Uber drivers, getting compensation for an accident that was not your fault can be challenging.
 If you’re a driver for Uber or Lyft and got into an accident due to someone else’s negligence, contact an experienced Los Angeles personal injury attorney for legal representation.

-Uber’s insurance policy for its drivers is just as complicated as the laws regarding ridesharing companies.
+Uber’s driver insurance policy is just as complicated as the rules regarding ridesharing companies.
 If you’re a driver, the insurance policy limits depend on the status of the Uber app at the time of an accident, and there are four different statuses.

 If the driver is completely offline and not even logged into the Uber app during the time of the accident, the driver’s personal auto insurance must cover the damages.